 Lots going on with Vegas.
 I also hear they might net a 1st RD pick from a team for taking on a bad contract… fun few weeks ahead https://t.co/il6PNEcurf

 It’s possible that the Flyers have looked into a trade involving the 2nd overall pick in this draft, but there’s still no reason to suggest that they feel a desperate need to get rid of Andrew MacDonald.
 The Flyers lucked into a draft pick that could drastically improve the team, it wouldn’t be too smart to get rid of that opportunity to clear some cap space that they don’t necessarily need.
 Other than that, the Flyers don’t have any horrible contracts that would be worth the 2nd overall pick.

 George McPhee Likes Michal Neuvirth

-We’re always looking for a way to get rid of Andrew MacDonald, but there are a few other contracts that Flyers fans wouldn’t mind seeing moved out.
+We, as fans, are always looking for a way to get rid of MacDonald, but there are a few other contracts that Flyers fans wouldn’t mind seeing moved out.
 Michal Neuvirth is one of them.

-In the worst season of his career, Michal Neuvirth was given a contract extension and a raise.
+In the worst season of his career, Neuvirth was given a contract extension and a raise.
 He followed up his new contract with a slew of horrendous games.
-Then the Flyers watched as a pissed off Steve Mason pulled out another stretch of good games.
-Signing Neuvirth completed the alienation of Steve Mason and made the Flyers goaltending situation for this upcoming season a concern.
-Steve Mason can still be re-signed, but he’s made it clear that sharing the net isn’t good enough for him.
+Then the Flyers watched as a pissed off Steve Mason pulled out another stretch of strong performances.
+Signing Neuvirth completed the alienation of Mason and made the Flyers goaltending situation for this upcoming season a concern.
+Mason can still be re-signed, but he’s made it clear that sharing the net isn’t good enough for him.

 “As a goaltender, we always described Michal as a guy who was technically perfect,” McPhee said at the NHL scouting combine Saturday.
 “He certainly has a great physique and body composition for the position.” – Philly.com